ktingfano7/CS506-Project/README.md

 ## ✅ Requirements

 You need Python 3.7 or higher.
-Install the required dependencies using the following command in Terminal:
+Install the required dependencies in your Terminal using the following command:

 ``` bash
 pip install pandas numpy scikit-learn streamlit